aws-neuron/aws-neuron-sdk/tools/helper-tools/tutorial-neuron-gatherinfo.rst

 gathers log files and other system information.
 If being used to supply that info to AWS, the tool will redact proprietary and confidential information.
-The GatherInfo tool is supplied in source code form - available here: :neuron-gatherinfo-tree:`Neuron Gatherinfo <neuron-gatherinfo/>`
+The GatherInfo tool is supplied in source code form - available here: :github:`Neuron Gatherinfo </src/neuron-gatherinfo/neuron-gatherinfo.py>`

 The tool enables developers to gather compiler and inference/runtime logs.
 Additionally, the common usage is from within one of the supported